mbizov/libcx/README.md

 Libcx is an ANSI C library for operating on complex numbers.

 # How to use
-All functions are defined in the `cx_math.h` header.
-You either need to add the library's files to your project or link to the library.
-That's it!
+All functions are defined in the `cx_math.h` and `cx_math.c` files.
+You either need to add the library's files to your project or compile the library using the makefile and link to it later.

 # Functionality
 The `cx_float` structure is used in the whole library, it defines a complex number by its real and imaginary part.